devdinc/routines/README.md

 ---

 ## Future Development
-We plan to introduce composition methods similar to `CompletableFuture` (e.g., `thenCompose`, `handle`, `exceptionally`) to further enhance the flexibility and expressiveness of routine chaining.
+We plan to introduce composition methods similar to `CompletableFuture` (e.g., `thenCompose`, `handle`) to further enhance the flexibility and expressiveness of routine chaining.